WeasonTang/weasontang.github.io/fun/index.md

   - icon:
       src: /cocoon.png
     title: cocoon
-    details: The cocoon is not a prison—it’s where the caterpillar weaves its courage into colors.
+    details: The cocoon is not a prison—it's where the caterpillar weaves its courage into colors.
   - title: butterfly
     icon:
       src: /butterfly.png